 Now that you have an understanding of what a database reverse proxy is and what it does, let’s look at some of its benefits.

-One of the biggest advantages of a database reverse proxy is that it can analyze the data transfered; in other words, it is data-aware.
+One of the biggest advantages of a database reverse proxy is that it can analyze the data transferred; in other words, it is data-aware.
 Since the accessed data is not in the logs themselves, you gain access to a myriad of capabilities like continuous data discovery, building a continuous data inventory, applying fine-grained access controls based on data types and more.

 Another benefit of implementing a database reverse proxy is that it enables admins to perform actions in real-time, such as blocking a request or transaction or masking the results.
-This efficientcy helps promote increased data security and traffic monitoring.
+This efficiency helps promote increased data security and traffic monitoring.

 Reduced Business Disruption